lime-advertising/Custom-Lime-Plugins/ss-git-sync/docs/setup.md

 3. Configure the plugin (Settings → **SS Git Sync (Secondary)**):
    - Repository URL/branch pointing to the same Git repo as the master.
    - Export directory (defaults to the plugin folder).
+   - Authentication mode (SSH or HTTPS token).
+Tokens are stored encrypted and never displayed once saved.
    - Cron frequency for automated pulls (e.g. hourly).
    - Project map matching the master alias → filename entries.
 4. Save the settings.
 The project list remains intact after saving.